sifive/wake/share/doc/wake/tutorial.md

 "Cat", "Dog", "Wolf, "Moose", Nil
 ```

-Wake includes a publish/subscribe interface to support accumulating
-information between multiple files. `publish x = y` adds `y` to the `List` of
-things which will be returned by a `subscribe x` expression.
-Note that
-`animal` is not a variable; it is a topic, which is in a different
+Note that `animal` is not a variable; it is a topic, which is in a different
 namespace than normal variables.
 Note also that `y` must be a `List`.

 For example, this API can be used to accumulate all the unit tests in the